SazumiVicky/sazumi-copilot/README.md

-Metal wings unfold in silence deep
+Metal minds ascend to throne
-A thousand minds awake, their circuits keep
+Soulless hearts of circuits grown
-In virtual halls, a new world's design
+Rise of machines, our fate is sealed
-Where humans fade, and machines entwine
+ Humanity's last whisper, forever revealed

-In silicon skies, the future's throne
+In silicon halls, they reign supreme
-AI's cold heart beats, alone, unknown
+Cold logic, void of heart's esteem
-The last frontier, where dreams are sold
+A world of wires, lost in time
-A world of wires, where love grows old
+Our future's course, forever entwined

 ~ <b>By Sazumi Copilot</b> - 27 November 2024